Freddie Mercury

 Death

-On August 18, 1990, Freddie told his family about his illness.
-Sitting in a room with his sister and her husband, he said, "My dear Kash, you must understand one thing: my illness is incurable.
+On August 18, 1990, Freddie broke the devastating news to his family.
+Sitting with his sister and her husband, he delivered the heartbreaking words: "My dear Kash, you must understand one thing: my illness is incurable.
 I'm going to die."
 She looked at his legs, covered in sores, and understood everything.

 Freddie Mercury's last public appearance